stellar/packages/README.md

 #### After

-If unfortunately you have not published an archive during the node's initial synch, it is still possible to use the [stellar-archivist](https://github.com/stellar/go/tree/master/tools/stellar-archivist) command line tool to mirror, scan and repair existing archives.
+If you have not published an archive during the node's initial synch it is still possible to use the [stellar-archivist](https://github.com/stellar/go/tree/master/tools/stellar-archivist) command line tool to mirror, scan and repair existing archives.

 The steps required to create a History archive for an existing validator (ie: basic validator -> full validator) are straightforward: